nikolaussucher/biology-text/docs/bioenergetics 2.md

 ## Energy Transformations

-## Oxidative Phosphorylation
+### Oxidative Phosphorylation

-Further information: Oxidative phosphorylation, Chemiosmosis, and Mitochondrion In oxidative phosphorylation, the electrons removed from organic molecules in areas such as the protagon acid cycle are transferred to oxygen and the energy released is used to make ATP.
+In oxidative phosphorylation, the electrons removed from organic molecules are transferred to oxygen and the energy released is used to make ATP.
 This is done in eukaryotes by a series of proteins in the membranes of mitochondria called the electron transport chain.
 In prokaryotes, these proteins are found in the cell's inner membrane.
 These proteins use the energy released from passing electrons from reduced molecules like NADH onto oxygen to pump protons across a membrane.

 Pumping protons out of the mitochondria creates a proton concentration difference across the membrane and generates an electrochemical gradient.
 This force drives protons back into the mitochondrion through the base of an enzyme called ATP synthase.
 The flow of protons makes the stalk subunit rotate, causing the active site of the synthase domain to change shape and phosphorylate adenosine diphosphate – turning it into ATP.

-## Energy From Inorganic Compounds
+### Energy From Inorganic Compounds

 Chemolithotrophy is a type of metabolism found in prokaryotes where energy is obtained from the oxidation of inorganic compounds.
 These organisms can use hydrogen, reduced sulfur compounds (such as sulfide, hydrogen sulfide and thiosulfate), ferrous iron (FeII) or ammonia as sources of reducing power and they gain energy from the oxidation of these compounds with electron acceptors such as oxygen or nitrite.
 These microbial processes are important in global biogeochemical cycles such as acetogenesis, nitrification and denitrification and are critical for soil fertility.

-## Energy From Light
+### Energy From Light

 The energy in sunlight is captured by plants, cyanobacteria, purple bacteria, green sulfur bacteria and some protists.
 This process is often coupled to the conversion of carbon dioxide into organic compounds, as part of photosynthesis, which is discussed below.
 The energy capture and carbon fixation systems can however operate separately in prokaryotes, as purple bacteria and green sulfur bacteria can use sunlight as a source of energy, while switching between carbon fixation and the fermentation of organic compounds.